Rancho Cañada Del Oro Regional Trail Planning Project

 Photo taken by David Mauk

-Unfortunately, over the past six years, researchers have seen an increase in the number of monarch butterflies who did not complete their typical migration paths as well as a decline in the species’ overall population.
+Researchers are seeing a decrease in the number of western monarch butterflies completing their typical migration paths as well as a decline in the species’ overall population.
 Rising temperatures due to climate change make milkweed, a plant that monarch butterflies depend upon for survival, less available.
 This plant not only acts as a shelter for the butterflies, but it’s also a food source and a place for monarchs to lay eggs throughout their life cycles.

 When milkweed is not readily accessible, it increases the chance that monarchs will endure a difficult migration path which results in fewer monarch butterflies reaching their destination.
 In addition, extreme heat is decreasing the butterfly’s likelihood of survival, repopulation and becoming pollinators for plants, wildflowers and agriculture along their migration path.